 The New Zealand Threat Classification System lists species according to their threat of extinction.
-The status of each species group (plants, reptiles, etc) is assessed over a three-year cycle51, with the exception of birds which are assessed on a five-year cycle52.
+The status of each species group (plants, reptiles, etc) is assessed over a five-year cycle53.
 Species are regarded as Threatened if they are classified as Nationally Critical, Nationally Endangered or Nationally Vulnerable.
 They are regarded as At Risk if they are classified as Declining, Recovering, Relict or Naturally Uncommon.
-The following table lists Threatened and At Risk species that are resident in or regular visitors to the Rewanui KNE site.
+The following table lists Threatened and At Risk species that are resident in, or regular visitors to, the Rewanui KNE site.

-Scientific name Common name Threat status Observation Plants(vascular) 53 Solanum aviculare Poroporo At Risk - Declining Enright et al. 2014 54 Tupeia antarctica White mistletoe; pirita At Risk - Declining Enright et al. 2014 Birds 55 Falco novaezeelandiae NZ falcon; kārearea Nationally Vulnerable Fea et al 2011 56 Reptiles 57 Reptiles 57 Naultinus punctatus Barking gecko At Risk - Declining Fea et al. 2011
+Scientific name Common name Threat status Observation Plants(vascular) 54 Solanum aviculare Poroporo At Risk - Declining Enright et al. 2014 55 Tupeia antarctica White mistletoe; pirita At Risk - Declining Enright et al. 2014 Birds 56 Falco novaezeelandiae NZ falcon; kārearea Nationally Vulnerable Fea et al 2011 57 Reptiles 58 - - - Naultinus punctatus Barking gecko At Risk - Declining Fea et al. 2011